 To maintain eligibility for SFP, you are required to meet the same Prime trial performance requirements consistently.
 Even if your feedback rating or your cancellation rate were to drop below Amazon’s criteria for one day, Amazon will remove the Prime badge from those listings, and you may no longer be eligible for SFP.

 SFP is great for experienced Amazon sellers who sell high volumes through FBM.

-Currently, SFP allows sellers to enable two-day Prime shipping to specific regions where sellers know they can meet that promise.
+Currently, SFP requires sellers to enable one-day and two-day Prime shipping nationwide.

 Pros and Cons of Amazon Seller-Fulfilled Prime